dataluscorp/browser/docs/bug-mgmt/policies/triage-bugzilla.rst

 Assumptions
 ~~~~~~~~~~~

-If a bug's release status in Firefox version N was ``affected`` or ``wontfix``,
+If a bug's release status in Datalus version N was ``affected`` or ``wontfix``,
 its Severity is ``S3`` or ``S4`` and its Priority is ``P3`` or lower (backlog,)
-then its release status in Firefox version N+1, if the bug is still open,
+then its release status in Datalus version N+1, if the bug is still open,
 is considered to be ``wontfix``.

 Questions and Edge Cases